Apple iPhone 11 deals explained

 - Upfront cost – This is important.
 You can choose to pay a lot, a little, or nothing upfront.
 You could of course even buy the handset outright.
 Bear in mind the more you pay upfront, the less your monthly premiums are going to be

-- Free gifts – Many deals offered these days throw a little something in to entice you into the deal.
+- Mobiles with free gifts – Many deals offered these days throw a little something in to entice you into the deal.
 If possible, you should take advantage and search for your chosen deal using what you get thrown in for free as an important criteria

 Which providers offer iPhone 11 deals?

 As is the case with any widely available handset, UK mobile providers attempt to distinguish themselves from their competitors in the way they offer the phone.
 Perhaps they attempt to offer the lowest monthly price, perhaps the best free gift, most cashback, or lowest deposit.
-Here we take a look at what each provider is going for in respect of the iPhone 11 and iPhone 11 Pro.
+Here we take a look at what each provider is going for in respect of the iPhone 11.
+We’ve noticed that very few providers still have the 128GB model in stock, so you may have to shop around if you want more than 64GB of storage.

-- BT Mobile – Operates on the EE network and is currently offering all iPhone 11 models.
-There are no gifts or vouchers on offer at the time of writing, but the upfront costs are quite low
+- BT Mobile – Operates on the EE network and is still offering the iPhone 11, 64GB model.
+There are no gifts or vouchers on offer at the time of writing, but there is no upfront cost

 - EE – Operates on its own network and is offering all iPhone models.
 The top plans offer unlimited data and a low up-front cost, but you can choose a limited data plan and save a little money if that's not something you need.
 There are currently no free gifts or cashback on any iPhone 11 with EE

 - iD Mobile – Is the in-house brand for The Carphone Warehouse, and it operates on the Three network.
-It's pushing rock-bottom prices on iPhone 11 models, but also quite low data limits
+Even with unlimited data ID Mobile offer one of the cheapest iPhone 11 deals

 - O2 – Is another of the UK's four network providers.
-It's offering extreme flexibility in its iPhone 11 deals on all models, allowing you to choose entirely how much you pay upfront, your contract length (so how much you want to pay each month) and how large your data allowance
+It offers extreme flexibility in its iPhone 11 deals on all models, allowing you to choose entirely how much you pay upfront, your contract length (so how much you want to pay each month) and how large your data allowance.
+Though it is among the more expensive options.

-- Sky Mobile – It's offering all iPhone 11 models and storage sizes at surprisingly competitive prices for Sky Mobile (which is normally on the expensive side).
+- Sky Mobile – It's offering iPhone 11 in two storage sizes at surprisingly competitive prices for Sky Mobile (which is normally on the expensive side).
 Probably a good choice if you're already a Sky Broadband and/or TV customer

 - Tesco Mobile – Operates on the O2 network.
-All iPhone 11 models are available from Tesco, with the option of extending the contract to 36 months if keeping your monthly payments low is what matters to you most.
+Already among the cheapest options here for an iPhone 11,, you can also opt to extend the contract to 36 months if keeping your monthly payments low is what matters to you most.
 Also, you will have two contracts with Tesco Mobile, one long one for the phone itself, and a 30-day rolling contract for your allowances.
-This means you can switch network whenever you like, while still paying monthly instalments for the handset with Tesco.
+This means you can switch networks whenever you like, while still paying monthly instalments for the handset with Tesco.
 Neat

 - Three – Runs on its own network.
 Three was first to the punch in offering phones and SIMs with unlimited data, so as you might expect, it is pushing those deals with iPhone 11.
-You can still save a little cash by going for a limited deal, but the next time you upgrade a couple of years from now, it'll probably be unlimited or nothing
+You can still save a little cash by going for a limited deal.

-- Virgin Mobile – Operates on the EE network.
-At the time of writing, Virgin Mobile was the only provider offer in gifts or cashback with iPhone 11, in this case £100 cashback on the iPhone 11 Pro, and the option to add Apple's expensive Airpod headphones for just an extra £1 a month
+- Virgin Mobile – Operates on the Vodafone network.
+At the time of writing, Virgin Mobile was the only provider offering gifts or extras with iPhone 11, the option to add Apple's expensive Airpod headphones for just an extra 50p a month or for an extra £9.50 per month you can get an iPad.

 - Vodafone – Operates on its own network.
-Low upfront costs and the ability to upgrade in 12 months without a fee – that's Vodafone's current angle
+Low upfront costs and an included two year warranty, plus a battery replacement scheme – that's Vodafone's current angle

 SIM free iPhone 11 and iPhone 11 Pro deals